 But I don’t think I need to go through that, as that should be pretty self-explanatory.

 DBYD always has the customer’s best interest at heart.

-One of the things that DBYD has always been good at is listening to its customers and building systems to help improve the industry and make life easier for their clients.
-The idea is that they hope that this will, in turn, reduce the amount of damage to underground services that occurs.
+One of the things that DBYD has always been good at is listening to its customers and building systems to help improve the industry and make life easier for its clients.
+The idea is that they hope that this will, in turn, reduce the amount of damage to underground services that occur.

 - They moved from just taking inquiries over the phone to taking them via the web — this way customers can put requests in 24 hours a day, 7 days a week 365 days a year.

 - They added automation of plan requests to customers so that instead of waiting 48 hours to get plans back, you could get them back within a few minutes of putting the request in.

 - They built an online app for putting applications in for plans so that when you were out on a site you could just open your app and put your request in, rather than having to do it when you got back to the office.